mgblackwater/stevekinney.net/content/courses/testing/continuous-integration.md

       node-version: [14.x, 16.x, 18.x]
   ```

-- **Fail Fast**: Use the `fail-fast` option to stop running jobs on first failure.
+**Fail Fast**: Use the `fail-fast` option to stop running jobs on first failure.

   ```yaml
   strategy:
     fail-fast: true
   ```

-- **Parallelize Jobs**: If you have multiple test suites, run them in parallel to reduce total build time.
+**Parallelize Jobs**: If you have multiple test suites, run them in parallel to reduce total build time.

-- **Secure Your Secrets**: Avoid hardcoding sensitive information in workflows.
+**Secure Your Secrets**: Avoid hardcoding sensitive information in workflows.
 Use GitHub's encrypted secrets.

-- **Keep Workflows Updated**: Regularly update action versions to benefit from improvements and security patches.
+**Keep Workflows Updated**: Regularly update action versions to benefit from improvements and security patches.

 ## Troubleshooting Tips

+If things go wrong, here are some common things that it might be.

-- **Permission Issues**: Ensure the workflow file is in the default branch (`main` or `master`) to trigger on PRs.
+- **Permission Issues**: Ensure the workflow file is in the default branch (e.g., `main`) to trigger on PRs.
-- **YAML Syntax Errors**: Use a YAML linter or GitHub's workflow editor to validate your YAML files.
+- **Syntax Errors**: YAML isn't code.
+It's yet another markup language (YAML).
+Use a YAML linter or GitHub's workflow editor to validate your YAML files.
 - **Caching Not Working**: Verify that the cache key is correctly set and that cache dependencies haven't changed.
 - **Environment Differences**: If tests pass locally but fail in CI, ensure that environment variables and configurations are consistent.